 For installations where the exhaust manifold/water injected exhaust elbow is close to or will be below the vessel's waterline, provisions must be made to install a siphonbreak in the raw water supply hose to the exhaust elbow.
 This hose must be looped a minimum of 20" above the vessel's waterline.
-Failure to use a siphon-break when the exhaust manifold injection port is at or below the load waterline will result in raw water damage to the engine and possible flooding of the boat.
+Failure to use a siphon-break when the exhaust manifold/water injected exhaust elbow is near or below the loaded water line of the vessel will result in raw water damage to the engine and possible flooding of the vessel.